 - Patients will receive a comprehensive assessment in their home or choice of environment

 - Assistance with general navigation of the health care system

 - Coordination with other members of the care team, such as medical and county staff

 - Unique to Bluestone Care Coordination is direct access to Medical oversight and consultative services.

 A Healthcare Home (HCH) is an approach to primary care in which primary care providers, families and patients work in partnership to improve health outcomes and quality of life for individuals with chronic health conditions and disabilities.
 Bluestone Physician Services has been a certified Healthcare Home provider since 2010.

-A HCH Care Coordinator is assigned to all patients with a Bluestone Physician.
-The HCH Care Coordinator can assist the medical team, facility staff, and family with resources such as transportation, durable medical equipment, and managing patient registries for this high risk population.
+An HCH Care Coordinator is assigned to all patients with a Bluestone Physician.
+The HCH Care Coordinator can assist the medical team, facility staff, and family with resources such as transportation, durable medical equipment, and managing patient registries for this high-risk population.